Is Prime Minister Ishiba a destroyer of Japan, not just the LDP ?

 Rice is an important staple food for Japanese people.

-There have been several articles about this rice issue, and “The Grave Sins of JA Agricultural Cooperatives and the Ministry of Agriculture, Forestry and Fisheries” (source: RIETI) cites the the government policy of trimming rice production and the increase in demand due to inbound tourism as the causes.
-For example, it is pointed out that “ the government policy of trimming rice production was the foundation for the development of JA Agricultural Cooperatives” (source: PRESIDENT Online), and additionally, “the increase of rice prices through t the government policy of trimming rice production helped maintain part-time farmers, and contributed to the development of JA Agricultural Cooperatives, the only corporation in Japan that can operate a banking business” (source: PRESIDENT Online).
-Furthermore, this issue is expected to continue this year as well.
+Several articles have covered this issue.
+“The Grave Sins of JA Agricultural Cooperatives and the Ministry of Agriculture, Forestry and Fisheries” (Source: RIETI) cites the cause as being the government policy of trimming rice production and increased demand due to inbound tourism.
+And, it points out that “the government policy of trimming rice production was the foundation for developing the JA Agricultural Cooperatives” (Source: PRESIDENT Online).
+Also, it states that “the increase of rice prices through t the government policy of trimming rice production helped maintain part-time farmers, combined with the JA being Japan’s only corporation that can operate both banking and other businesses, worked together perfectly to bring about the development of JA Agricultural Cooperatives” (Source: PRESIDENT Online).
+In addition, it predicts this trend will continue this year.

-Prime Minister Ishiba and other politicians may not consider the issue to be a major problem because they themselves do not have to worry about food.
+Prime Minister Ishiba and other politicians likely don’t see this as a major issue because they never have to worry about meals themselves.

-Or maybe they think it is necessary to protect agricultural interests.
+Or perhaps they think it’s unavoidable to protect agricultural vested interests ?

-It is the government’s negligence that is causing the people to lose access to their staple food.
+It is truly the government’s negligence that is causing people to lose access to their vital staple food.

-The government must take immediate short-term and long-term measures to address this issue.
+And the government must promptly implement both short-term and long-term measures to address this staple food issue.

-The government needs to take long-term measures to prevent this issue from recurring.
+Long-term measures are also necessary to prevent this issue from recurring.

-The Ishihara administration shows no sign of taking long-term measures to ensure a stable supply of this important staple food for the Japanese people.
+The Ishiba administration shows absolutely no intention of implementing long-term strategies to protect rice as a vital staple food for the Japanese people.

-It is time to reconsider the government policy of trimming rice production, which has been used as a political football.
+We believe it’s time to reconsider the government policy of trimming rice production, which has been treated as a political football.

-For example, the government can promote the entry of new agricultural corporations into the market by requiring them to guarantee “stable domestic distribution” and “cooperation with the government stockpiled rice.”
+For example, promoting the entry of new agricultural corporations that commit to “guaranteed domestic distribution” and “cooperation with government stockpiled rice.”

-Furthermore, it is time to consider completely liberalizing rice imports (completely abolishing minimum access).
+Additionally, we believe the government should consider fully liberalizing rice imports (completely abolishing minimum access).

 However, only the government can consider the scope of impact and then implement measures.

-If the people feel that the government is not taking any measures, the LDP will just become one of the opposition parties, but this issue is related to the very survival of Japanese food culture.
+If the people feel that the government is not taking any action, the LDP will simply become the opposition party.
+But this issue concerns the survival of Japanese food culture.

-However, even in the current situation where rice prices remain consistently high, Minister of Agriculture, Forestry, and Fisheries Eto of the Ishihara Cabinet has opposed expanding minimum access, and JA Agricultural Cooperative, which is said to have secured 90% of the government stockpiled rice through auctions, continues to maintain a low rice shipment rate.
+However, even in the current situation where rice prices remain consistently high, Minister of Agriculture, Forestry, and Fisheries Eto of the Ishiba Cabinet has expressed opposition to expanding minimum access.
+Also, the JA Agricultural Cooperatives which reportedly secured 90% of the government stockpiled rice continue to maintain low shipment rates, which may indicate a desire to keep rice prices high.

-These responses give the people a strong impression that the government and JA Agricultural Cooperatives are working closely together.
-In other words, it makes people feel that the current administration has so much vested interest that it is willing to discard the people.
+Many citizens feel these actions indicate the government and JA Agricultural Cooperative are working together to prevent rice prices from falling.
+In other words, it makes people suspect the current administration has such significant vested interests that it would sacrifice the people.

 If this is not true, then immediate action should be taken.